MicrosoftDocs/windows-dev-docs/hub/package-manager/package/windows-package-manager-policies.md

 ### 1.7 Localization

-If the Product you should provide localized all languages that it supports.
+You should localize your Product for all languages that it supports.
 The experience provided by a product must be reasonably similar in all languages that it supports.

 ### 1.8 Financial Transactions